Things New and Old

 == Justification is evidenced by works and faith.
 This is the evidential aspect.

-== Justification is finally vindicated on the Judgment day.
+== Justification is finally vindicated on Judgment day.
 This is the Final aspect.

 You ask, 'Do each and all of God's elect experience the experiential phase?'
-If experiential justification is experienced by faith in Jesus Christ... then there need to be hearing and believing the gospel, and the calling upon the name of the Lord Jesus Christ.
+If experiential justification is experienced by faith in Jesus Christ... then there needs to be hearing and believing the gospel, and the calling upon the name of the Lord Jesus Christ.
 In that light, I would say that justification is NOT experienced by each and all of God's elect.
 Justification is accomplished for each and all of God's elect.
-It is also applied to each and all of God's elect personally in due time, when they were in the state of condemnation and death.
+It is also applied to each and all of God's elect personally in due time when they were still in the state of condemnation and death.
 So, some experience it, and some don't; and those who do experience it, do so to a variety of degrees.
-Apostle Paul experienced it to a very great degree, whereas a work-righteousness regenerate Jew experienced very little.
+Apostle Paul experienced it to a very great degree, whereas a work-righteousness regenerated Jew experienced very little.

 I always marvel at the vast blessing that the PBs enjoy in this regard - they walk closest to Apostle Paul.
 And the PBs have rubbed some of that vast blessing to a poor lad like me.
 Now I am less poor.